 Black Artists Space to Create

-The Summer/Fall 2020 Black Artists Space to Create Residency selected artists are Johnnie Cruise Mercer, Leslie Cuyjet, and Angie Pittman
+The 2022/2023 Black Artists Space to Create Residency artists are

 About the Residency

-The Black Artists Space to Create Residency is a pilot project offering three Black artists a residency at Modern Accord Depot in Accord, NY.
-The recipients are Johnnie Cruise Mercer, Leslie Cuyjet, and Angie Pittman.
-Each will receive a two- week residency with unlimited access to a dance studio and full living space.
-Residency schedules will be determined by the individual needs of the artists, who will also receive a stipend of $2,000 and $250 towards travel expenses.
-New Dance Alliance (NDA) is offering this space for resting, dancing, creating, healing, grieving, laughing, and breathing.
-There is no expectation of production and artists will not have to present new work at the end of this residency.
+The Black Artists Space to Create Residency is a project offering three New York City-based Black artists a residency at Modern Accord Depot, NY.
+The 2022-2023 recipients are Alexander Diaz, Ayan Felix, and Miriam Parker.
+Each artist will receive a one-week residency with unlimited access to a dance studio and full living space.
+Residency schedules are determined by the individual needs of the artists, who also receive a stipend of $2,000 and $250 towards travel expenses.
+New Dance Alliance (NDA) offers this space for resting, dancing, creating, healing, grieving, laughing, and breathing.
+There is no expectation of production and artists do not have to present new work at the end of this residency.
 Additionally, the artists have access to complimentary studio space at NDA’s loft throughout the 2022-2023 season.
 The artists were selected by a BASC Curatorial Committee including Lee Edwards, Leslie Cuyjet, Alethea Pace, Nicole McClam, and Alicia Morales.